bheesham/waifu-rs/README.md

 `waifu-rs` is a bot for SaltyBet which will:

 * make a record of the outcome matches;
-* calculate the elo of players for those matches;
+* calculate the Elo of players for those matches;
-* place bets based on the elo of players.
+* place bets based on the Elo of players.

-Your milage may vary.
+Your mileage may vary.
 I've been stuck in the mines, though there are streaks where the bot will get into the millions of fake internet money.

 # Running